Macy-Masius (New York, US)

 Size: 5″ x 7.5″

 At 5″ x 7.5″ the series was larger in format.
-The books and jackets were at least in part designed by Clarence Pearson Hornung although the initials “JG” are appended to the illustration on this particular jacket.
-The jackets had illustrations unique to each title, as with the somewhat strange and hideous jacket for Samuel Sewall’s Diary, below.
+Some of the books and jackets were designed by Clarence Pearson Hornung although the initials “JG” are appended to the illustration on this particular jacket.
+The jackets had illustrations unique to each title, as with the strange and hideous jacket for Samuel Sewall’s Diary, below.